Risk/Reward Ratio Rules in Crypto Trading

 FXOpen

-What Is the Risk/Reward Ratio?
+What Is the Risk/Reward Ratio in Trading?

-The risk/reward (RR) ratio is a risk management tool used by traders to measure the possible profit against the potential loss of a position and to adjust entry and exit points for successful trading.
-In other words, it is a metric that shows how much a trader may make in a trade compared to the amount of money they may lose.
-Traders commonly look for the best high-risk, high-reward cryptos.
-However, even if you are looking for risky assets, it’s worth using protective tools, such as the RR ratio, to limit losses in unfavourable market conditions.
+The risk/reward (RR) ratio, or risk-return ratio, is a risk management tool used by traders to measure possible returns against potential losses in a trade and to adjust entry and exit points for effective trading.
+It is a metric that shows how much a trader can potentially make in a trade compared to the amount of money they may lose.

 A trader decides to go long at $1,000.
 They believe that the cryptocurrency will increase in value, and they set a profit target of $1,500.
 However, the cryptocurrency market is highly volatile, so the trader sets a stop loss at $900 to limit their losses.

-By measuring the amount you may earn compared to the amount you can lose, you can assess whether the position makes sense and if the possible profits are worth the possible losses.
+By measuring the amount you may earn compared to the amount you can lose, you can assess whether the position makes sense and if the possible returns are worth the possible losses.
 If the amount you may earn is almost the same as what you may lose, it may not be a good time to enter the market.

 What Is a Good Risk/Reward Ratio for Cryptos?

 There is no single good risk/reward ratio, as it varies depending on the trader's risk tolerance and trading strategy.
 Some traders may be comfortable when the amount of expected returns is the same or almost the same as the amount they may lose if they are willing to take on more risk for potentially higher returns.
-Others may prefer positions when the expected returns are much higher than expected losses.
+Others may prefer positions when the expected returns are much higher than the expected losses.

 The RR ratio can be used in conjunction with technical indicators, such as moving averages, support and resistance levels, and trendlines, to identify entry and exit points.
 For example, if a moving average reflects an upward trend, you may enter a long position with a profit target being much larger than a potential loss.
 Similarly, if you identify a resistance level indicating a possible price bounce, you may enter a short position with a larger take-profit target.

-How to Set a Proper Profit Target
+How Can You Set a Proper Profit Target?

 Imagine we went short on BTCUSD at $27,794.
-The take-profit target lay at $27,216 (important swing lows).
+The take-profit target was at $27,216 (important swing lows).
 The expected returns would be $578.
-So, if we used a 1:2 RR ratio, we would have divided $578 by 2, which would be $289, then we would have added the entry point to half of the returns ($27,794 + $289).
+So, if we used a 1:2 RR ratio, we would have divided $578 by 2, which would be $289, and then we would have added the entry point to half of the returns ($27,794 + $289).
 The stop-loss level would have been at $28,083.

 This approach works not only for support levels based on the closest swing lows; you can apply it to any method of support and resistance placement.
 Read our article “How to place support and resistance levels”.

-Setting a Stop Loss
+Setting a Stop Loss Level

 Another option is to identify possible losses and then place a take-profit target.
 Traders first determine the point at which their position will be invalid and then multiply the distance between it and the entry point by the ratio to calculate the possible returns.

-High volatility is one of the features of cryptocurrencies that discourage traders with little experience from entering the market.
-However, there are tools that can help you mitigate the risks of unexpected price movements.
+High volatility is one of the unique features of cryptocurrencies that discourage traders with little experience from entering the market.
+However, there are tools that can help you potentially mitigate the risks of unexpected price movements.
 For instance, the average true range (ATR) indicator can help you place a stop-loss level that takes market volatility into account to avoid an early exit.

 Imagine we went short on BTCUSD at $27,794 when the ATR was 172.85.
 Then we could have added 172.85 and 27,794; this would have been a stop-loss level ($27,966.85).
 If we used the 1:2 RR ratio, we would have doubled 172.85 and subtracted the result from the entry point.
 The target would have been $27,448.30.
 In the case of a 1:3 ratio, the target would have been $27,275.45.